openshift/oc/README.md

 Security!!!
 -------------------
-OpenShift is a system that runs Docker containers on your machine.
-In some cases (build operations) it does so using privileged containers.
-Those containers access your host's Docker daemon and perform `docker build` and `docker push` operations.
-As such, you should be aware of the inherent security risks associated with performing `docker build` operations on arbitrary images as they have effective root access.
-This is particularly relevant when running the OpenShift as a node directly on your laptop or primary workstation.
-Only build and run code you trust.

-	$ openshift start master [--nodes=node1]  # start the master openshift server (also starts the etcd server by default) with an optional list of nodes
-	$ openshift-sdn           # assumes etcd is running at localhost:4001

-To add a node to the cluster, do the following on the node:

-Consider using images from trusted parties, building them yourself on OpenShift, or only running containers that run as non-root users.
+OpenShift runs with the following security policy by default:

+* Containers run as a non-root unique user that is separate from other system users
+  * They cannot access host resources, run privileged, or become root
+  * They are given CPU and memory limits defined by the system administrator
+  * Any persistent storage they access will be under a unique SELinux label, which prevents others from seeing their content
+  * These settings are per project, so containers in different projects cannot see each other by default
+* Regular users can run Docker, source, and custom builds
+  * By default, Docker builds can (and often do) run as root.
+You can control who can create Docker builds through the `builds/docker` and `builds/custom` policy resource.
+* Regular users and project admins cannot change their security quotas.

+See the [security documentation](https://docs.openshift.org/latest/admin_guide/manage_scc.html) for more on managing these restrictions.

 Getting Started
 ---------------
-The easiest way to run OpenShift Origin is in a Docker container (OpenShift requires Docker 1.6 or higher or 1.6.2 on CentOS/RHEL):
+The easiest way to run OpenShift Origin is in a Docker container (OpenShift requires Docker 1.6.2 or higher):

-**Important!**: Docker 1.7 changed mount propagation to PRIVATE, which [breaks](https://github.com/openshift/origin/issues/3072) running OpenShift inside a container.
-If you are on Docker 1.7 you will need to use the [Vagrant](CONTRIBUTING.adoc#develop-on-virtual-machine-using-vagrant) or binary installation paths.
+**Important!**: Docker on non-RedHat distributions (Ubuntu, Debian, boot2docker) has mount propagation PRIVATE, which [breaks](https://github.com/openshift/origin/issues/3072) running OpenShift inside a container.
+Please use the [Vagrant](CONTRIBUTING.adoc#develop-on-virtual-machine-using-vagrant) or binary installation paths on those distributions.

     $ sudo docker run -d --name "origin" \
         --privileged --net=host \